- 1 Common Illnesses and Health Risks in Saudi Arabia

 - Wear a facemask as and when needed, particularly in crowded places.

-It is important for those who experience back problems to remedy these problems to the best of your ability prior to departure.
-Back pain could be a real source of discomfort during your Hajj or Umrah, particularly due to excessive walking and sitting for prolonged periods in the Haramain.
-To alleviate the symptoms of back pain, before departing, you should:
+For those who suffer with back problems, it is important to remedy this condition to the best of your ability prior to departure.
+Back pain may be a genuine source of discomfort during Hajj or Umrah, especially due to excessive walking and sitting for prolonged periods in the Haramain.
+To alleviate the symptoms of back pain before departing, you should:

 - Remain as active as possible although don’t lift, pull or push anything heavy just before departure.

 - Take exercise classes or do exercises that help to strengthen your core muscles and improve your posture.

 - Undertake manual therapy such as physiotherapy or chiropractic.

 - Take anti-inflammatory agents.